 Stats from Moz.com

 Achieving your professional goals is easier than you might think – all you need is an initial foothold in the industry and a solid foundational skillset.
 We’ve gathered some essential insights and advice from successful experts within the digital industry to help kickstart your career development.
-You can also download our free ebook to find out exactly what you need to do to carve out a successful digital career!
+You can also download our free ebook to find out exactly what you need to do to carve out a successful digital career or If you're interested in learning more why not sign up for a digital marketing course with DMI?

 Whether it’s your first role, or you’re looking to secure a promotion, one of the most crucial actions you can take to ensure successful progression within the digital industry is to always thoroughly prepare before submitting a job application or attending an interview.